Laetitia Kerfa

 Laetitia Kerfa, known as Laeti, is a French rapper, singer-songwriter, performer, and actor.

 Biography

 Laetitia Kerfa was born in 1994 and grew up in Paris in a family of Algerian and Guadeloupean descent.

 She performed her first raps within the collective Keskiya, then was noticed in 2019 in Du Sale!, Pièce d'actualité n°12 at the Théâtre de la Commune in Aubervilliers, where she acted and rapped alongside the dancer Janice Bieleu, in a production directed by Marion Siéfert.
 This show, which she co-wrote, is partly autobiographical.
 She was notably the author of her rap lyrics in the performance.

-Since then, she has pursued her own musical path with more intimate rap that lays bare her own contradictions.
-Her rap, tinged with trap and boom bap, delivers sharp and incisive lyrics.
 She is preparing the release of her first album for early 2022.

 In 2021, she played the leading role (Lalpha) in season 2 of the series Validé by Franck Gastambide, which was released on 11 October on Canal+.